digital-asset/daml/unreleased.rst

   field may cause pattern-matching exhaustive warnings in the code of ledger API clients.
 Those warnings can be safely ignored until GenMap is made stable in an upcoming version of DAML-LF.

+- [JSON API - Experimental] CLI configuration to enable serving static content as part of the JSON API daemon:
+  ``--static-content "directory=/full/path,prefix=static"``
+  This configuration is NOT recommended for production deployment.
+See issue #2782.